 Surrender your opinions, and understand that it’s okay to say “I don’t know, I’d have to do more research on that.”
 Also understand that if the person you are conversating with has some kind of negative reaction to this, it’s normal.
 It’s part of our culture.
 However, someone’s value (to me) is much higher when they consider you a smarter person for being able to step out of a conversation that you know nothing about.

 If you feel like you’re missing out on discussions or conversations, first direct these at your friends and family (you could start with this post).
-Otherwise, consider the alternative - find a community.
+Otherwise, consider the alternative - find a local community of people with similar interests.
 These communities may take advantage of certain software, but still - they are a community, with a manageable amount of people who care about similar values and enjoy discussing them.
 This can take some time.
 You might join a community just to leave it upon learning that it’s not for you, but that’s okay.
-For me, I’ve found a great community which has around 18.6K users.
-I’ve only interacted with maybe 100 of them.